 The window seat: a charming addition to your home

-During the Georgian era, architecture and interior design was characterised by elegance and delicacy.
-By the late 18th century, many properties were fitted with narrow, sash windows and as a result, the window seat became a highly fashionable item.
+During the Georgian era, architecture and interior design was characterised by timeless elegance and delicacy.
+By the late 18th century, many grand properties were fitted with narrow sash windows and as a result the window seat became a highly fashionable item.

 The Georgian window seat stood as high from the floor as a chair, with identical roll-over curves at either end and rich upholstery.
 Today, the window seat has evolved in form but its concept is very much the same.
 21st century window seats are almost always integrated into the wall rather than a stand alone piece of furniture, but they still provide that peaceful spot from which to gaze out at the clouds for a moment’s calm, enjoy a good read or simply sit and reflect at the end of a busy day.

 Whether you own a characterful period property or a modern build with contemporary features, a window seat can enhance any room, adding both decoration and purpose to a beautiful window space.